What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

 \subsection{Evaluation Protocols}

 \shortpara{Motion Prediction Performance Metrics.} Four commonly used prediction performance metrics are employed in this study, as presented in \autoref{tab:moped_metrics}.
+In our experiments, the consensus of K=6 is adopted.
 While ADE/FDE can be applied to evaluate single-trajectory prediction models, their probabilistic variants minADE and minFDE can be applied to evaluate multi-trajectory predictors.

-\shortpara{Driving Performance Metrics.} Three factors are primarily considered for driving performance: safety, comfort, and efficiency.
-Assuming the total timestep of each scenario is $H$.
+\shortpara{Driving Performance Metrics.} The driving performance is primarily determined by three factors: safety, comfort, and efficiency.
+Let $H$ represent the total timestep for each scenario.

 Safety is typically evaluated in terms of the collision rate.
 The collision is determined whether the smallest distance between the ego-agent and surrounding agents is smaller than a threshold $\epsilon$, that is: $